Rule-Consciousness: The Internalization of Organizational Rules

 Rule-conscious: Individuals who tend to have strongly internalized the importance of rules and their standards which they utilize to judge and restrain behavior.
 They have high self-control, they display moral behavior, respect those in authority and see themselves as conscientious and persevering.
 In the workplace, they are strict followers of manners, rules and principles.

 The interview questions listed below can draw revealing answers and get you on your way to finding whether employees are able to follow rules or bend them at times in order to accomplish an assignment.
-These interview questions will allow you to assess the degree of how rule-conscious a candidate is:
+These interview questions will allow you to assess the degree of how rule-conscious or non-conforming a candidate is.

 2. Do you prefer working in a structured/policy-oriented work environment or a more dynamic work environment?

 Rule-conscious: Individuals who score closer towards the rule-conscious end of the scale are most likely to answer that they prefer a structured environment with established policies.
 Given that these individuals are strict followers of rules and principles, they respect authority and uphold standards, their ideal work environment would reflect that through its organizational structure and its subsequent policies, procedures and rules.

 Non-conforming: Individuals who score closer towards the non-conforming end of the scale are most likely to answer that they prefer a fast-paced and dynamic work environment where policies, procedures and rules are frequenlty changing.
 They will likely highlight their need for autonomy and flexibility and their preference for a workplace environment that places limited attention on a fixed way of doing things.